 Because the centrum and the intervertebral discs between them bear much of the body’s weight, especially within the lumbar spine, they are subject to several disorders that can lead to neck or back pain.
 These disorders include:

 - Bulging disc

 When these conditions are present, displacement of the centrum can lead to compression or irritation of nerve roots or the spinal cord.
 This can cause symptoms that include chronic neck or back pain.
-Typically, these symptoms can be managed conservatively, using treatments such as physical therapy, exercise, pain medications, or massage therapy.
-If debilitating symptoms persist after weeks or months of conservative treatment, a doctor might suggest surgery as an option to deal with a problem affecting the centrum or the spinal structures around the centrum.
+Typically, these symptoms can be managed conservatively, using treatments such as physical therapy, exercise, pain medications or massage therapy.
+If debilitating symptoms persist after weeks or months of conservative treatment, a physician might suggest surgery as an option to deal with a problem affecting the centrum or the spinal structures around the centrum.

 Laser Spine Institute offers an alternative to traditional open back surgery.
 The surgeons at Laser Spine Institute use advanced techniques to perform minimally invasive, outpatient procedures that can help you find relief from pain.
 Contact Laser Spine Institute to learn more or for a free review of your MRI or CT scan.